ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/10-Analyze-Layout-File.md

 ## Wait for analysis completion

-The `FormLayoutClient` can poll for the latest analysis status, asynchronously blocking the current thread.
+The `LayoutClient` can poll for the latest analysis status, asynchronously blocking the current thread.

 ```csharp
 var response = await operation.WaitForCompletionAsync();